tari-project/rfcs/src/RFC-0120_Consensus.md

   $$

-If a [block] does not conform to the above, the block SHOULD be discarded and MAY ban the peer that sent it.
+If a [block] does not conform to the above, the block SHOULD be discarded, and the node MAY ban the peer that sent it.

 #### Coinbase
 [coinbase]: #coinbase "Coinbase consensus"